oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Useful resources:**

-* See this PRD for a more detailed description: [PRD](https://docs.google.com/document/d/1o9yiFhNmPTF1Hl1zJxXp8Mv4Q1hoc5Os_SrvE4sUpQg/edit).
+* See [this PRD](https://docs.google.com/document/d/1o9yiFhNmPTF1Hl1zJxXp8Mv4Q1hoc5Os_SrvE4sUpQg/edit) for a more detailed description of the planned functionality.
-* Last year's [Lightweight Checkpointing proposal](https://docs.google.com/document/d/1YI4DtA5vbdJaoiL4tIBErgOvRm9fiIxfyDB6vr7zdQA/edit) is a good reference since it was also a full-app user-facing project and was well-organized.
+* You might find it useful to look at the [Lightweight Checkpointing proposal](https://docs.google.com/document/d/1YI4DtA5vbdJaoiL4tIBErgOvRm9fiIxfyDB6vr7zdQA/edit) from GSoC 2021, since it was also a full-app user-facing project and was well-organized.